KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/02-dying-resurrecting-god.md

 ### 1. Osiris (Egyptian)

 * **Focus:** Fragmentation and Reintegration.
-    Osiris, the Theonic king (order, centropic), is dismembered by Set (Inverse Superficial Self / Mind).
+    Osiris, the Theonic king (order, centropic), is dismembered by Set (Inverse Superficial Soul / Mind).

-* **Dismemberment:** The defining act of Fractus (Inverse Deep Self).
+* **Dismemberment:** The defining act of Fractus (Inverse Deep Soul).

 * **Isis (Deep Psyche - Morgis):** The archetypal principle of vitality and remembrance who gathers the fragments—she embodies the persistent centropic field that seeks coherence.

-* **Reassembly and Renewal:** The triumph of Archeus (Deep Self) over Fractus.
+* **Reassembly and Renewal:** The triumph of Archeus (Deep Soul) over Fractus.
-    Osiris does not reclaim his old domain but becomes Lord of the Dead—the Gatekeeper of the Return Compass, guiding consciousness through lawful recursion.
+    Osiris does not reclaim his old domain but becomes Lord of the Dead—the Gatekeeper of the Return Compass, guiding essence through lawful recursion.

 ### 2. Christ (Christian)